ryantd42/NY-Legislative-Git/2023/A1396B-2023/bill.md

   January 17, 2023
   ___________

- Introduced  by  M.  of A. BICHOTTE HERMELYN -- read once and referred to the Committee on Governmental Operations
+ Introduced  by  M.  of  A.  BICHOTTE HERMELYN,  GONZALEZ-ROJAS, SHIMSKY, BURDICK -- read once and referred to  the  Committee  on  Governmental Operations  -- recommitted to the Committee on Governmental Operations in accordance with Assembly Rule 3, sec.
+2  --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN ACT to amend the executive law, in relation to clarifying the  stand- ard for disparate treatment claims

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 292 of the executive law is amended by adding a new subdivision 42 to read as follows:
-  42. THE TERMS "BECAUSE OF" AND "BECAUSE" IN DISPARATE TREATMENT  CASES MEAN  THE UNLAWFUL MOTIVE WAS A MOTIVATING FACTOR.
-NOTHING IN THIS DEFI- NITION IS INTENDED TO PRECLUDE OR LIMIT  USE  OF  THE  DISPARATE  IMPACT METHOD OF PROVING LIABILITY.
+  42. THE TERMS "BECAUSE OF", "BECAUSE", AND "BY REASON OF" IN DISPARATE TREATMENT CASES, INCLUDING RETALIATION CASES, MEAN THE  UNLAWFUL  MOTIVE WAS  A  MOTIVATING FACTOR.
+A "MOTIVATING FACTOR" MEANS THAN AN ADVERSE EMPLOYMENT DECISION OR ACTION WAS MORE LIKELY THAN NOT BASED IN WHOLE OR IN PART ON DISCRIMINATION.
+SUCH DISCRIMINATORY REASON FOR  THE  ADVERSE EMPLOYMENT  ACTION OR DECISION NEED NOT BE THE SOLE REASON OR FACTOR FOR THE ADVERSE EMPLOYMENT ACTION OR DECISION.
+NOTHING IN THIS DEFINITION IS INTENDED TO PRECLUDE OR LIMIT USE OF  THE  DISPARATE  IMPACT  METHOD  OF PROVING LIABILITY.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01175-02-3
+  LBD01175-06-3